jiaqi-xi/slot_attention/video_slot/README.md

 A most naive idea is to initialize `slot_{t+1}` with the slot feature at time `t`.
 By doing so, it's similar to that we regard `slot` as the hidden_state in a LSTM, the `slot-recon` and `mask` as the output of LSTM.
 I believe the [Neural Expectation Maximization (N-EM)](https://arxiv.org/pdf/1708.03498.pdf) paper does similar thing (of course there should be many other papers).
 Will try that out in the future. **This doesn't work at all!!!
 Strange...**

+**UPDATE on recurrent slot attention idea**: This finally works as Qiao Gu suggested, by stopping the gradient flowing from timestep `t+1` to previous timestep `t` (input detached `slot` to next frame).
+May because of the gradient explosion issue if too many steps.

-Seems that the real problem lies at the shared weight among slots and random initialization of slot embedding before each forward pass!
+**2021.10.15**: Seems that the real problem lies at the shared weight among slots and random initialization of slot embedding before each forward pass!
 After fixing the init of slots, it works.
+So the best practice now is still train a shared `mu` and `sigma` for all slots, but in test time, we fix the random seed of sampling.